-Item no. Item Range checks 'Not stated' response Logic checks for data validation comments in italics 1 Establishment identifier Jurisdiction specified range (made up from the following four data items) Not permitted All establishment id's in the 'establishment file' should match with one establishment id in the 'client file'.
-There should be the same number of establishments id's in both the 'establishment file' and 'client file' (allowing for repetition of establishment id's in the 'client file') State/territory identifier New South Wales Victoria Queensland South Australia Western Australia Tasmania Northern Territory Australian Capital Territory Other territories (Cocos (Keeling) Islands, Christmas Island and Jervis Bay Territory) Not permitted - Establishment sector 1 Public 2 Private Not permitted - Region code Valid region code Not permitted Establishment number Valid establishment number Not permitted 2 Geographical location of service delivery outlet Five-digit valid code as defined in the Australian Standard Geographical Classification, which indicates the statistical local area of the service delivery outlet within a reporting state or territory.
+Item no. Item Range checks 'Not stated' response Logic checks for data validation comments in italics

+1 Establishment identifier Jurisdiction specified range (made up from the following four data items) Not permitted All establishment id's in the 'establishment file' should match with one establishment id in the 'client file'.
+There should be the same number of establishments id's in both the 'establishment file' and 'client file' (allowing for repetition of

+establishment id's in the 'client file')

+- State/territory identifier 1 New South Wales Not permitted

+2 Victoria

+3 Queensland

+4 South Australia

+5 Western Australia

+6 Tasmania

+7 Northern Territory

+8 Australian Capital Territory

+Other territories (Cocos (Keeling) Islands, Christmas Island and Jervis Bay Territory)

+Establishment sector 1 Public Not permitted

+2 Private

+- Region code Valid region code Not permitted

+- Establishment number Valid establishment number Not permitted

+2 Geographical location of service delivery outlet Five-digit valid code as defined in the Australian Standard Geographical Classification, which indicates the statistical local area of the service delivery outlet within a reporting state or territory.
 Not permitted The first digit for Geographical location of service delivery outlet must be the same as the 'State identifier' in the Establishment identifier (this may differ in the DoHA data set).

-Table 6.1: Range and logic checks for data items in the establishment file
+Table 5.4: Range and logic checks for data items in the episode file